 The certFingerprint attribute of the [trustAnchorCred] resource identifies a Certificate Authority certificate to be used by the Managed Entity as a trust anchor when validating the certificate chains provided by other entities.
-The hash value portion of the certFingerprint attribute shall be computed over the X.509 ASN.1 DER encoded certificate using the SHA-256 hash algorithm defined in FIPS 180-4 [10].
-The certFingerprint attribute shall be represented in the named information (ni) URI format defined in IETF RFC 6920 [7], see Tables 7.2.6.1-2 and 7.3.2-1.
+The hash value portion of the certFingerprint attribute shall be computed over the X.509 ASN.1 DER encoded certificate using the SHA-256 hash algorithm defined in FIPS PUB 180-4 [10].
+The certFingerprint attribute shall be represented in the named information (ni) URI format defined in IETF RFC 6920 [7], see tables 7.2.6.1-2 and 7.3.2-1.
 Where the CA Certificate identified in a [trustAnchorCred] resource is not already in local storage, then the Managed Entity shall retrieve the certificate using the URI attribute in the [trustAnchorCred] resources.